 The Thule Shield is designed with easy access in mind.
 It has a volume of 10 liters, adequate to store items such as your smartphone, some snacks, a jacket with some space still left.

 The main body is made of nylon and rated at IP54, meaning it’s dustproof and water splash resistant.
 It also has an integrated attachment, which you can use to install a bike headlight for night riding.

 The Tourbon Vintage is one of the most stylish handlebars around.
-It’s made from leather and waterproof waxed canvas, which have a premium quality and a nice finish.
+It’s made from leather and waterproof waxed canvas, which has a premium quality and a nice finish.

-This is the largest bag Topeak has ever manufactured.
-It has a volume of 7 litres and weighs 2.7lbs.
+The Topeak TourGuide the largest handlebar bag Topeak has ever manufactured.
+It has a volume of 7 liters and weighs 2.7lbs.
 The outer surface is made from nylon and is completely padded to prevent splashes of water from seeping through the material.

 The main compartment is divided for easier organization of accessories.
 A map can be held close to you by a clear pocket found on the top side of this bag.
 Whenever you want to travel on foot with this bag, you can use the shoulder strap to carry it across your chest, or the handle to carry it with your hands.

 - Pros : Plenty of internal compartments for organization.

 - Cons : Heavy and bulky for the given storage space.

 Handlebar bags come in different designs, and the same can be said to how to access your contents.
 Each has its own pros and cons, and best one you choose will largely depend on your usage type.